kbroman/pkg_primer/pages/cran.md

 on Windows.
 You can use `build_win()` in the
 [devtools package](https://github.com/hadley/devtools) for this.

+6. Also check your package using the development version of R, as this may reveal additional issues.
+I find it easiest to accomplish this by submitting to <http://win-builder.r-project.org> (which gives you the option of using the R-release or R-devel), as then I don't need to take the time to install R-devel locally.

-6. Submit your package at the beginning of a week in which you don't have many commitments.
+7. Submit your package at the beginning of a week in which you don't have many commitments.
 If CRAN finds problems in your package, you'll want to have some time to make changes and resubmit. ([Not everyone agrees with me](https://twitter.com/_inundata/status/509379592830722048) on this point.)

-7. Instructions on how to submit your package to CRAN are at the bottom of the [CRAN front page](http://cran.r-project.org/), &ldquo;Submitting to CRAN.&rdquo; Submission is now via a [web form](http://xmpalantir.wu.ac.at/cransubmit/).
+8. Instructions on how to submit your package to CRAN are at the bottom of the [CRAN front page](http://cran.r-project.org/), &ldquo;Submitting to CRAN.&rdquo; Submission is now via a [web form](http://xmpalantir.wu.ac.at/cransubmit/).
 If this process